James-Gryphon/middling-works/README.md

 It's annoying if I did this, since I did a scan to see that I didn't leave anything like that in.
 But I don't think any of them are valid anymore, since the server setup I use for my personal site has changed.
 ### What didn't you finish?
 ULT was the main big feature that wasn't more or less ready for production (according to my standards), but it was working pretty well, enough for us to play some test matches.
 There might be some bugs when it comes to handling overtime/tiebreaks, since we didn't get around to testing that (recently).
-I recommend doing extensive testing.
+I recommend doing extensive testing to figure out what all is missing.
+The game archive is supposed to have an actual search feature.
+I hoped to get in an analysis board, which would look like the game board, but work more like the one at Chess.com (using the bot from uttt.ai).

 The subscription manager didn't get finished, as far as actually giving you a way to get your account access promoted.
 I intended to do this last.
 It would have worked with BMT Micro's servers for the purpose.
 In principle, I suppose you could use any MoR or payment processor you trust.
-If you decide you don't want subscription service (admirable, so long as you have the money and don't want to do this professionally), it shouldn't be hard to remove the things that need it from the code.
+If you decide you don't want subscription service (admirable, so long as you have the money and don't want to do this professionally), it shouldn't be hard to remove the things that expect it from the code.

 The Hunt works, but it isn't great for mobile use.
 (A lot of things aren't, actually.)
 Also, the process of making new maps requires a lot of SQL editing.
 That's annoying but I never got around to doing anything more.
 You can at least use the map viewer tool to see whether things link up to each other.